In the Garden

 Pick bee balm flowers in summer as they appear.
 You can cut whole stems of bee balm to enjoy the flowers in a vase.
 Pick flowers for drying just before they open.

 Use fresh flowers as a garnish for green salads, fruit salads, cakes, or preserves.
-The aromatic leaves serve as a substitute for mint.
-You can dry them for tea.
+The aromatic leaves serve as a substitute for mint and can be dried for tea.
 Dried leaves and flowers are also useful in sachets and potpourri.

 How do I use bee balm in an herb garden?

 My plants faded quickly after a heat wave.
-Is that it?
+Are they done for the season?

 The leaves on my bee balm are brown and crisp.
 I watered.
 What happened?